 Dan Evans Industrial Park II

-Completed Due Diligence Studies include: Phase 1 Environmental Review, Geotechnical Study, Wetland Delineation, Threatened & Endangered Species, and Phase 1 Archaeology Survey.
+Due Diligence Studies complete for this site include: Phase 1 Environmental Review, Geotechnical Study, Wetland Delineation, Threatened & Endangered Species, and Phase 1 Archaeology Survey.

 - Single – Three Phase Service

 - Circuit originates from AEP Ohio station which is 10,000′ from Industrial Park

 - 5 MW available capacity